 Commonly known as “Tunnel Syndromes”, these pains are caused due to nerve compressions.
 A burning, tingling, or numbing pain might be felt along the path supplied by the nerve.
 Common types of nerve disorders are carpal tunnel syndrome, cubital tunnel syndrome, and tarsal tunnel syndrome.

-There are a few types of treatment methods that you can opt for that will effectively treat musculoskeletal pain.
-The most commonly used treatment prescribed by doctors are the use of medications such as painkillers and medicine that is high in serotonin and norepinephrine to promote muscle relaxation.
+There are a few types of therapy methods that you can opt for that will effectively help musculoskeletal pain.
+The most commonly used therapy prescribed by doctors are the use of medications such as painkillers and medicine that is high in serotonin and norepinephrine to promote muscle relaxation.
+This affects your brain chemistry and may lead to dependency.

 Other methods include: